President Gotabaya Rajapaksa flees Sri Lanka amid public revolt; Acting President Wickremesinghe declares emergency | Politics

 On Monday night, both Rajapaksa and his brother Basil were turned back at the Colombo airport as they attempted to leave the country amid mounting anger against the powerful family for mishandling the island’s worst economic crisis.

-Under the Sri Lankan Constitution, if both the president and prime minister resign, the Speaker of parliament will serve as acting president for a maximum of 30 days.

-The Parliament will elect a new president within 30 days from one of its members, who will hold the office for the remaining two years of the current term.

-Sri Lanka, a country of 22 million people, is under the grip of unprecedented economic turmoil, the worst in seven decades, leaving millions struggling to buy food, medicine, fuel, and other essentials.
+Sri Lanka, a country of 22 million people, is under the grip of an unprecedented economic turmoil, the worst in seven decades, leaving millions struggling to buy food, medicine, fuel and other essentials.
 Prime Minister Wickremesinghe last week said Sri Lanka is now a bankrupt country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)